 Occoquan provides a good channel catfish fishery for anglers living close to the Beltway.
 Channel catfish were first stocked into Occoquan Reservoir in 1964 and were stocked annually afterwards until 1978.
 Stocking of channel catfish occurred on alternate years between 1981-1991.
 A good fishery has developed since those initial stockings and the channel catfish population is self-sustaining.
 Channel catfish are not currently stocked into the reservoir since there is adequate natural reproduction.
 Anglers can expect to catch fish in the 14-20 inch range, with most fish averaging about 2 pounds.

 Twelve flathead catfish were stocked into Occoquan Reservoir in 1965.
-Since that initial introduction a fantastic fishery has developed which produced the state record flathead catfish catch of 66 pounds 4 oz., caught and released by Mike Willems in May 1994.
+Since that initial introduction a fantastic fishery has developed which produced the previous state record flathead catfish catch of 66 pounds 4 oz., caught by Mike Willems in May 1994.
 Anglers may want to concentrate their efforts in areas around rocky bluffs in close proximity to deep water.
 Live bream are the bait of choice and are often fished on the bottom with a slip sinker rig.

 Anglers fishing from boats may use gasoline motors up to 10 horsepower.